 for $0=\epsilon_{0} < \epsilon_{1} < \epsilon_{2} < \cdots$, where the sequence of $\epsilon$-values are called the filtration values.
 The filtration is quantified through a topological basis called {\em $k$-cycles}.
-0-cycles are the connected components, 1-cycles are 1D closed paths or loops while 2-cycles are a 3-simplices (tetrahedron) without interior.
+0-cycles are the connected components, 1-cycles are 1D closed paths or loops while 2-cycles are 3-simplices (tetrahedron) without interior.
 Any $k$-cycle can be represented as a linear combination of basis $k$-cycles.
-The Betti numbers $\beta_k$ counts the number of independent $k$-cycles.
+The Betti number $\beta_k$ counts the number of independent $k$-cycles.
 During the Rips filtration, the $i$-th $k$-cycle is born at filtration value $b_i$ and dies at $d_i$.
-The collection of all the paired filtration values displayed as 1D intervals is called the {\em barcode} and displayed as scatter points in 2D plane is called the {\em persistent diagram}.
-Since $b_i < d_i$, the scatter points in the persistent diagram are displayed above the line $y=x$ line by taking births in the $x$-axis and deaths in the $y$-axis.
+The collection of all the paired filtration values displayed as 1D intervals is called the {\em barcode} and displayed as a 2D scatter plot is called the {\em persistent diagram}.
+Since $b_i < d_i$, the scatter plot in the persistent diagram are displayed above the line $y=x$ line by taking births in the $x$-axis and deaths in the $y$-axis.

-For dynamically changing brain network $\mathcal{X}(t) = (V, w(t))$, we assume the node set is fixed while edge weights are changing over time $t$.
+For a dynamically changing brain network $\mathcal{X}(t) = (V, w(t))$, we assume the node set is fixed while edge weights are changing over time $t$.
 If we build persistent homology at each fixed time, the resulting barcode is also time dependent: